GiovanniCanali/ROM_Backstep/README.md

 _Computational Mechanics by ROM_, held at SISSA during the academic year 2024 - 2025.

+The detailed report of the project, including the methodology, results, and discussion, can be found in [report.pdf](./report.pdf).

 ## Description

 This project focuses on building a reduced-order model (ROM) for simulating 2D